FestinaIsm/ai-movies-buddy/README.md

 **File:** `movies_buddy/system_prompt.py`

+**Task:**
-**Task:** Instruct agent to use TVDB MCP Server tool to search for metadata using the provided TVDB API(movies, directors, genres, etc).
+Instruct agent to use TVDB MCP Server tool to search for metadata using the provided TVDB API(movies, directors, genres, etc).
+And, uncomment the mcp_servers line in movies_buddy_agent.py agent creation to use the MCP server tools.

 **Test Queries:**
 ```